Eugene Hairston: Legacy

 Not much is known about Hairston's life after his retirement from boxing, however, his time as a Deaf Black boxer has left influences on both the Deaf Black and boxing communities.

 The lights in boxing rings signifying the end of a round are accredited to Hairston's career as a boxer.
-It was due to his inability to hear the bell that these lights were installed by the New York Boxing Commission and became more popular as hearing individual's realized they also benefited as it was difficult to hear the bell over the noises made by the crowd.
+It was due to his inability to hear the bell that these lights were installed by the New York Boxing Commission.
+Hearing boxers also benefited, as some found it difficult to hear the bell over crowd noise.
 Since Hairston's time as a professional boxer, flashing lights have become standard equipment in the boxing world.
-Boxer Joey Archer also attributed his interest in boxing partially to Hairston stating that "I learned from watching guys like Eugene Hairston in the gym."
+Boxer Joey Archer also attributed his interest in boxing partially to Hairston, saying, "I learned from watching guys like Eugene Hairston in the gym."

 Hairston's career and impact as a Deaf boxer has also been recognized by Deaf fight fans.
 In 1975 he was inducted into the American Athletic Association for the Deaf's Hall of Fame and in 1983 he was a guest of honor at the Annual Banquet of the NTID Student Congress.

+Death

+Hairston died on November 24, 2014, at the age of 85.